Universalis Ecclesiae: Ancient Catholic sees in England not restored

 The sees thus assigned to the new Catholic diocesan bishops of England did not correspond to the pre-Reformation dioceses, and were instead newly erected ones.
 Thus there was not to be a Catholic archbishop of Canterbury.
 Instead, the Diocese of Westminster was created with its own archbishop.
 The archbishop of Westminster was likewise not declared Primate of All England.
 However, he and his successors see themselves as successors to the Catholic archbishops of Canterbury.
 Accordingly, the heraldic arms of Westminster, featuring the pallium, is similar to that of Canterbury, with Westminster claiming to have better right to display the pallium, which is no longer granted to the archbishop of Canterbury.

 The bull Universalis Ecclesiae did not indicate the reason for choosing to erect new dioceses rather than to restore the old.
-The main factor is likely to have been the law enacted under King George IV in 1829, which "forbade the use of the old titles, except by the clergy of the Protestant Church by law established".
+The main factor is likely to have been the Roman Catholic Relief Act 1829 (10 Geo.
+4. c.
+10), which "forbade the use of the old titles, except by the clergy of the Protestant Church by law established".

-John Henry Newman declared: "A second temple rises on the ruins of the old.
-Canterbury has gone its way, and York is gone, and Durham is gone, and Winchester is gone.
-It was sore to part with them.
-We clung to the vision of past greatness, and would not believe it could come to nought; but the Church in England has died, and the Church lives again.
-Westminster and Nottingham, Beverley and Hexham, Northampton and Shrewsbury, if the world lasts, shall be names as musical to the ear, as stirring to the heart, as the glories we have lost; and Saints shall rise out of them if God so will, and Doctors once again shall give the law to Israel, and Preachers call to penance and to justice, as at the beginning."